Rafael-Cast/Piecewise-Differential-Zstd-Coder-POD5-Demo/README.md

 ./copy <input_pod5_file> <output_pod5_file> --<compression_algorithm>
 ```

-Local builds are the only one we'd expect reasonably precise computational efficiency results, so if you are interested in evaluating this aspect, please do a local build.
+Local builds are the only one we'd expect reasonably precise computational efficiency results, so **if you are interested in evaluating runtimes, please use a local build**.
 All our reported benchmarks are done on native builds, with specific benchmark programs in order to achieve more accurate results.
-This method also has the advantage of building a modified version of the POD5 library which you can use to link to a wide range of C / C++ programs that depend on POD5, while retaining the ability to use our novel compression algorithms.
 If you are only interested in compression results, we recommend either using our launcher or performing a Docker build if you want a finer-grained control.

 ### Docker build